CharlesSchimmel/haskell-best-practices/README.md

 Haskell Best Practices
 ======================

-_(For Beginner-to-Intermediate Haskellians)_
+_For Beginner-to-Intermediate Haskellians_

-Haskell is a very flexible language and as a result there are often many different flavors of tools that cater to different ideologies or opinions.
-This list is a collection of recommendations targeted to Haskell users who are in the slightly awkward position of knowing enough Haskell to use reasonably intermediate languages and libraries, but do not yet know enough to confidently investigate and weigh the minutia of different options.
+Haskell is a very flexible language and as a result there is an abundance of tools often with subtley different tradeoffs, workflows, or opinions.
+This list is a collection of recommendations targeted to Haskell users who are in the awkward stage of knowing enough Haskell to use reasonably intermediate languages and libraries, but do not yet feel condfident to investigate and weigh the minutia of different options.
+This is a list of "safe bets" to avoid analysis paralysis.

 * [HTTP Request Library](#http-request-library)
 * [JSON Serialization and Parsing](#json-serialization-and-parsing)